-The introduction of multiple viewpoints inevitably increases the bitrates to store and transmit video scenes.
-To reduce the compressed bitrates, researchers have developed to skip intermediate viewpoints during compression and delivery, and finally reconstruct them with Side Information (SI).
-Generally, the depth maps can be utilized to construct SI; however, it shows inferior performance with inaccurate reconstruction or high bitrates.
-In this paper, we propose a multi-view video coding based on SI of Generative Adversarial Network (GAN).
-At the encoder, we construct a spatio-temporal Epipolar Plane Image (EPI) and further utilize convolutional network to extract the latent code of GAN as SI; while at the decoder side, we combine the SI and adjacent viewpoints to reconstruct intermediate views by the generator of GAN.
-In particular, we set a joint encoder constraint of reconstruction cost and SI entropy, in order to achieve an optimal tradeoff between reconstruction quality and bitrate overhead.
-Experiments show a significantly improved Rate-Distortion (RD) performance compared with the state-of-the-art methods.
+The introduction of multiple viewpoints in video scenes inevitably increases the bitrates required for storage and transmission.
+To reduce bitrates, researchers have developed methods to skip intermediate viewpoints during compression and delivery, and ultimately reconstruct them using Side Information (SI).
+Typically, depth maps are used to construct SI.
+However, their methods suffer from inaccuracies in reconstruction and inherently high bitrates.
+In this paper, we propose a novel multi-view video coding method that leverages the image generation capabilities of Generative Adversarial Network (GAN) to improve the reconstruction accuracy of SI.
+Additionally, we consider incorporating information from adjacent temporal and spatial viewpoints to further reduce SI redundancy.
+At the encoder, we construct a spatio-temporal Epipolar Plane Image (EPI) and further utilize a convolutional network to extract the latent code of a GAN as SI.
+At the decoder side, we combine the SI and adjacent viewpoints to reconstruct intermediate views using the GAN generator.
+Specifically, we establish a joint encoder constraint for reconstruction cost and SI entropy to achieve an optimal trade-off between reconstruction quality and bitrates overhead.
+Experiments demonstrate significantly improved Rate-Distortion (RD) performance compared with state-of-the-art methods.

 \keywords{Multi-view video coding, generative adversarial network, latent code learning, epipolar plane image}

 \footnotetextcopyrightpermission[1]{} \settopmatter{printacmref=false}